Intake Forms for Behavioral Health Practice

 After the intake session, you'll want to consider whether you can work with this client and if you wish to give them homework.
 If you've given the client a diagnosis, you may also want to suggest outside reading material, so they can better understand their condition.

-There are several counseling forms for patient intake that clients need to fill out, including:
+There are several mental health intake forms that clients need to fill out, including:

-- Behavioral Health Intake form: On an intake form, a patient should provide their full name, gender, date of birth, address, contact information, and information about their insurance company.
+• Mental Health Intake form: On an intake form, a client should provide their full name, gender, date of birth, address, contact information, and information about their insurance company.
 You may also want to include spaces for current medications, personal and family mental health history, reasons for seeking therapy and goals for counseling.

 Before you work with a potential client, they should be given these private practice mental health intake forms to protect both you and the client.